fobordo/election-analysis/README.md

         candidate_votes[candidate_name] = 0
   ```

-  Outside of the `if` statement, the `candidate_votes` dictionary was set to increment the number of votes for the current `candidate_name` by 1 for each row in the `for` loop.
+  Outside of the `if` statement but still within the `for` loop, the `candidate_votes` dictionary was set to increment the number of votes for the current `candidate_name` by 1 for each row in the loop.

   ```Python
       # Add a vote to that candidate's count
       candidate_votes[candidate_name] += 1
   ```

-  Once the `for` loop finished looping through all the rows in `reader`, a new `for` loop was written within the `with` statement,
+  Then, within the `with` statement to open and save results to `election_analysis.txt`,

   ```Python
   # Save the results to our text file.
   with open(file_to_save, "w") as txt_file:
   ```

-  The new `for` loop would loop through each `candidate_name` in the `candidate_votes` dictionary, and `get` the corresponding total votes for that candidate, which was stored in the variable `votes`.
+  a `for` loop was written to loop through each `candidate_name` in the `candidate_votes` dictionary, and `get` the corresponding total votes for that candidate, which was stored in the variable `votes`.
 Then, the percentage of total votes for that candidate was calculated and stored in the variable `vote_percentage`.

   ```Python
     for candidate_name in candidate_votes: